bigstepinc/metalcloud-docs/advanced/creating_an_iscsi_os_template.md

-# Creating an iSCSI OS template
+# Creating a custom iSCSI OS template

 Custom iSCSI templates allow users to build their own images.
 Typically a user would start from a standard Metalcloud template and modify it: